 Floppycatter Recommended

-Cats are creatures of habit, and if they are used to a certain type of litter, they will want to keep using it.
+Cats are creatures of habit, and if they are used to a particular type of litter, they will want to keep using it.
 A change without good reason will only upset your cat, and it could result in problems such as spraying urine around your home.

 - When moving to a clumping litter from your kitten’s first litter